nothehecat/master-algorithms-rs/README.md

 **👉🏼 *rust is a strong static type language designed to guide developers towards reliable and efficient code in terms of speed, memory usage, and security.***

-**👉🏼 *in this project we learn it the right way: by tackling classical algorithms and data structures problems, from zero to hero. or, from John Snow to Daenerys.***
+**👉🏼 *in this project we learn it the right way: by tackling classical algorithms and data structures problems, from zero to hero.***

 <br>